levitte/openssl-web/docs/OpenSSL300Design.md

 ### EVP to low level API bridges {#evp-to-low-level-api-bridges}

+There are places where low level API structures are assigned to an `EVP_PKEY` object.
 The impact on the public `EVP_PKEY` is that it will have to keep a pointer to a possible low level structure and the type of that low level structure must be known internally in `libcrypto`.
 Any time the `EVP_PKEY` with such a pointer is used for any computation, it must